 A good coffee grinder gives your beans the best chance to fully express their nuances by creating a very consistent grind size.
 Conversely, a grinder that produces too many larger-sized grounds makes weak-tasting coffee.
 The larger particles allow water to move too quickly through the brew bed resulting in under-extracted coffee.
 On the other end of the spectrum, creating too much fine coffee dust leads to over-extraction and bitter-tasting coffee.
 The more grounds that fall into the sweet spot (the size will vary depending on brew method), the better your coffee will taste.
 Because grind consistency is such an essential piece to brewing the perfect cup, it was our most involved testing metric.

 Coffee Bean Selection

-However, we know from experience that the volume of a sound is only a small part of what makes it annoying, what's more important is the pitch.
-Therefore, we also had multiple testers subjectively rate the relative aggravation induced by the sound of each model.
-We made sure to run these tests using multiple different grind size settings, and as each model ran out of beans (some let out a scary screech when that happens).
+However, we know from experience that measured volume constitutes only a small part of the annoyance.
+Pitch is the biggest aggravator.
+So, we had multiple testers subjectively rate the pitch of each model as well.
+We made sure to run these tests using various grind size settings, and as each model ran out of beans (some let out a scary screech at this point).

 Putting together this review, we believe we created the most objective, repeatable, and exhaustive testing process possible.
 We genuinely hope that our coffee nerdery helps you figure out exactly which grinder will best compliment your morning routine.